hidalgopl/hidalgopl.github.io/about.md

 After almost two years I joined [*Unit9*](https://unit9.com), been doing there mostly web game backends with [OnePlus Crackables](https://www.unit9.com/project/oneplus-crackables/) as a highlight on my time there.

-My last company was [Sauce Labs](https://www.saucelabs.com), where I was part of Core Services team, working mostly in Python & Go microservices deployed into public & private Kubernetes clusters.
+For almost two years I worked at [Sauce Labs](https://www.saucelabs.com), where I was part of Core Services team, working mostly in Python & Go microservices deployed into public & private Kubernetes clusters.

+Right now, I'm part of [Elotl Inc.](https://elotl.co), where we're building Nodeless Kubernetes and other amazing tools to ease infra management and reduce infra cost.

-I'm also co-founder of [*SecureAPI*](https://secureapi.dev), automated security test tool for API developers.
+As a side project, I used to develop [*SecureAPI*](https://secureapi.dev), automated security test tool for API developers.

 [Check it out](https://github.com/hidalgopl/sailor)